Levia-is-us/Levia-us/Tool_Dev_Doc.md

 - Above the entry method, the following annotation must be added: `@simple_tool("Tool Overview")`.

 ## 4. Tool Registration
 - In the `main.py` file, the tool registration file should be imported, and the `main()` method should be called at the end to register the tool.

-Here is an example:
+## 5. Importing Tool Files
+- When importing files from within a tool's folder, you must use the full path, for example: from tools.your_folder.your_file import your_method

+## Example
 ```
 project_root = os.path.dirname(
     os.path.dirname(os.path.dirname(os.path.abspath(__file__)))